Rahi374/qeman/README.md

 is a dependency as well, and these two are required to be in the same directory.~~

+Just put the `qeman` script somewhere in your path.
+That's it.

 (`bash-ini-parser` came from <https://github.com/albfan/bash-ini-parser>)

 ## How it works